Strobilus: Evolution

 It is likely that strobili evolved independently in most if not all these groups.
 This evolutionary convergence is not unusual, since the form of a strobilus is one of the most compact that can be achieved in arranging lateral organs around a cylindric axis, and the consolidation of reproductive parts in a strobilus may optimize spore dispersal and nutrient partitioning.

 Etymology

-The word strobilus is related to the ancient Greek strobilos = whirlwind.
-The Hebrew word for conifer cone, itstrubal, is an ancient borrowing from the Greek.

-According to Liddell & Scott, the Greek: strobilos (στρόβιλος) had many meanings, generally of anything twisted up...hence of the hedgehog,... of an egg-shell,... as a name of various twisted or spinning objects.
-For example: